-- 1. Existing developments shall not be required to meet code unless site or building modifications are proposed.
-Sign permits shall not trigger the requirements of this section. - 2.
+- 1. Existing developments shall not be required to meet code unless site or building modifications are proposed. - 2.
 Existing developments undergoing a major modification shall be required to bring the entire site up to code, except for the following.
 Major modification shall be defined as any repair, reconstruction, rehabilitation, addition, or improvement which costs 50% or more of the "Just Market Value" of the property, as noted in the Clay County Property Appraiser's Office records or the increase or replacement of more than 50% of the existing building floor area.
-Replacement, in this instance, entails demolishing both interior and exterior portions of the building to build new.
-When calculating the cost of the improvement, it shall include the cost of improvements made over the preceding five years. - Existing buildings not proposed to be expanded shall not be required to meet building setbacks (Sec.
+When calculating the cost of the improvement, it shall include the cost of improvements made over the preceding five years. - a.
+Existing buildings not proposed to be expanded shall not be required to meet building setbacks (Sec.
 117-836.B), minimum building and ceiling height (Sec.
 117-837.C), and frontage requirements (Sec.
 117-837.D).
 All other site and building provisions shall apply. - b.
 If the major modification involves building a new structure on the site and not making any changes to the existing building(s), the existing buildings will not be required to meet the requirements of this form-based code.
 The new building and the site, however, will be required to meet all the provisions of this code. - 3.
 Existing developments undergoing minor modifications shall not be required to bring the entire site up to code.
 The specific changes to the site or building, however, shall be required to meet the standards of this article.
 Should the minor modification require additional parking spaces, the parking lot and parking lot landscaping shall be brought up to code.
 Dumpster screening, site/accent lighting, and landscaping not meeting current regulations shall be modified to meet code.
 Minor Modifications are those that do not meet the definition of Major.

 Section 117-832.
-Development Review & Flexibility
+Development Review & Flexibility.

-A. Site Plan Review
+A. Site Plan Review.